TorchDR/TorchDR/docs/source/all.rst

 """""""""""""""""""""""""""""""

-Neighbor embedding base modules inherit from the :class:`torchdr.AffinityMatcher` class and implement specific strategies that are common to all neighbor embedding methods such as early exaggeration.
+Neighbor embedding base modules inherit from the :class:`torchdr.AffinityMatcher` class.

-In particular, :class:`torchdr.SparseNeighborEmbedding` relies on the sparsity of the input affinity to compute the attractive term in linear time. :class:`torchdr.SampledNeighborEmbedding` inherits from this class and adds the possibility to approximate the repulsive term of the loss via negative samples.
+:class:`torchdr.SparseNeighborEmbedding` relies on the sparsity of the input affinity to compute the attractive term in linear time.
+:class:`torchdr.SampledNeighborEmbedding` inherits from this class and adds the possibility to approximate the repulsive term of the loss via negative samples.

 .. autosummary::